MathieuCesbron/data/README.md

 2. The data will be stored in the folder datafile

-3. A graph will be plot to show what the sandardize data looks like
+3. A graph will be plot to show what the data looks like

 Example: